San Marcos Growers LogoSan Marcos Growers

 Pedilanthus macrocarpus (Slipper Plant) - An unusual attractive slow growing succulent plant that remains mostly leafless, or with tiny, inconspicuous leaves.
 Instead of leaves it has erect 1/2 inch thick lime-green stems that rise up to 3 feet tall, sometimes taller in the shade, arching or bending outwards under their own weight.
 The stems are tapered like a candle near the tips and covered by a waxy substance known as Candelilla, which means "little candle".
 The plant spreads slowly outwards with new stems emerging from below ground to form tight clumps to 3 feet wide.
 In mid-summer into fall (in the desert people note in spring as well) the unusual orange-red slipper-shaped flowers, which are also described as bird shaped, appear along the stems and are often followed by reddish fruit.
 Plant in full sun in cool coastal climates but looks best if given some light shade in hot inland climates.
 Requires very little irrigation even in containers where watering every 2 to 3 weeks is sufficient.
 Plants are hardy to short durations temperatures to the mid 20s F but do best in near frost free gardens and can suffer stem tip damage below 30 F. This plant makes a great container plant in warm climates but can also grow well in the garden and mass plantings along a wall or in a raised bed can make a dramatic statement.
 Hummingbirds are attracted by the nectar-rich flowers.
 Pedilanthus is a genus from Mexico and South America with 15 species.
 It is closely related and often included with the genus Euphorbia - when it is included in that genus the name Euphorbia lomelii has been used for Pedilanthus macrocarpus because of the previous existence of a plant named Euphorbia macrocarpa.
 Pedilanthus macrocarpus comes from the Sonoran Desert of northwestern Mexico, including central Baja California and Sonora.
 Other common names include Lady's Slipper, Gallito and Candelilla though this latter name is more commonly used for Euphorbia antisyphilitica

-This information about Pedilanthus macrocarpus displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Pedilanthus macrocarpus displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]